adobrovolsky97/laravel-repository-service-pattern/README.md

 ### Caching

-If you want to apply caching to your models - extend your entity repository with the
+If you want to apply caching to your models - extend your entity repository with the `BaseCacheableRepository.php`

 ### Code Generator